Print this page

 popular pastime, the fire brigade eventually became his only real interest.

+at Lamberth.
+However, for what ever reason he was not selected.
 After marriage he had a property built and lived at 31 Vantorts Road,

 selected for its position within easy reach of the Fire Station in Church